pingfoo/Top4Clawler/README.md

 ```

 `CONFERENCE` can be one of `sp`, `ccs`, `usenix`, or `ndss`.
 Data will be printed as JSON or written to the specified output file.

+The scraper attempts several known program URLs for each conference.
+If none of
+them are reachable (e.g. because the program page for the given year has not yet
+been published), an empty list will be returned.

+For IEEE S&P 2021 you can provide an `IEEE_API_KEY` environment variable so the
+tool uses the IEEE Xplore Metadata API.
+Other conferences are scraped directly
+or queried via Crossref.